I. CONTACT INFORMATION

 Transfer students cannot declare the Pre-Economics or Pre-Business Economics majors if they were admitted to UCLA as a NON-Economics major.
 Transfer students also cannot add one of our majors as a double major.

-We do not change any major or pre-major statuses beginning Monday of Week 10, each quarter.
-At that point, you will be asked to return to our office in the following quarter once all of your grades in the current quarter have been processed and finalized.
+We do not change any major or pre-major statuses after Friday of Week 9 of each quarter.
+At that point, you will be asked to resubmit your request in the following quarter once all of your grades in the current quarter have been processed and posted to your Degree Audit Report.
 We recommend waiting until Week 3 or Week 4 to declare the pre-major, as the undergraduate counseling office is typically very busy during the first two weeks of each quarter.

 How can I add Pre Economics or Pre Business Economics to my record and remain in my current major?